INTP Compatibility: Romantic Relationships, Love, and Dating

 Having an INTP Girlfriend

 Honesty and loyalty are two traits found in INTP girlfriends.
 Even though they like their time alone, their significant others do not need to fear infidelity.
-They have simple day to day needs because their minds are exceptionally active.
+They have simple day-to-day needs because their minds are exceptionally active.
 They enjoy physical attention from their partner and will return kind gestures.

 INTP Compatibility Matches